andres81/Model_of_the_Psyche/case-files/stop-femicide-now/README.md

 behavior and innuendo, being burglarized and what not.
 Witnesses of me being bullied and abused, because of being a witness, were subject to psychological and emotional damage subsequently.
 Where was my protection?
-It shows again that the moral systems like police and the legalsystem, and even society itself, or not protecting to the point I as a citizen feel I have done morally everything possible to prevent violations of human rights in western society.
+It shows again that the moral systems like police and the legal system, and even society itself, or not protecting to the point I as a citizen feel I have done morally everything possible to prevent violations of human rights in western society.
 The police force, the legal system, the government are all